Warhammer 40K: The Original Titans Of 1988

-Way back in the early 1988 GW invented the first titans.
+Way back in the early 1988 Games Workshop invented the first Warhammer titans.
 Let’s head back three decades and take a look.

 Adeptus Titanicus kicked off EPIC scale gaming and brought us the main classes of Imperial (and later Eldar and Ork) titans way back in.
 It was an awesome game that opened up new worlds like the Horus Heresy and illuminated vast new areas of the grimdark previously unseen.

-Here’s the Warlord weapon sprues, designed to come off and on to the weapon hardpoints, so you could swap them out from game to game.
+Here’s the Warlord weapon sprues, designed to snap off and on to the weapon hardpoints.
+This design allowed you to swap them out from game to game.

 Here’s a single Warlord titan sprue.
 The base was two parts with an internal column to fit a plastic disk around to track your current void shields.
 It was similar to the current X-Wing maneuver dials, and the current shield-count was visible through the small hole atop the base in between the Warlord’s feet.
 There were two different head choices.

 Here’s a sample fellow with dual missiles up top and two volcano cannons down below.
 A slow Nemesis gunship, meant for standoff engagements.